| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 Under the current NPS rules:

-- Up to 60% of the corpus can be withdrawn as lump sum
+- 60% of corpus can be withdrawn as lump sum

-- Minimum 40% must be used to buy an annuity
+- 40% must be used to buy annuity

 - Lump sum is largely tax-free

-People who prefer predictable pension income after retirement.
+Those who want stable pension income after retirement.

 Proposed NPS Rule (80% Lump Sum / 20% Annuity)